JoramKeijser/transcriptomic_axes/README.md

   <img width="800" src="./figures/tpc_fig0.png">
 </p>

 The analysis code (see `workflow/scripts`) is combined into a pipeline using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
-This is done by defining rules (see `workflow/rules`), that form a directed acyclic graph (DAG) through which the data flows.
-Below is shown the DAG of the first supplementary figures from the paper.
+This is done through input/output rules (see `workflow/rules`), which form a directed acyclic graph (DAG) through which the data flows.
+The figure shows the DAG of the first supplementary figures.

 <p align="center">
   <img width="600" src="./figures/dags/fig1.png">
 </p>

-After installation (see next), this figure can be recreated by running
+After installation, this figure can be recreated by running
 ```
 snakemake -s workflow/rules/fig1.smk -f --dag | dot -Tpng -Gdpi=300 > figures/dags/fig1.png
 ```